qelectrotech/qelectrotech-doc/source/users/element/element_parts/line.rst

 :Geometry:

-    :Coordenates:
+    :Coordinates:

         The start and end point coordinates (x, y) can be defined.

     :End point:

-        The extrem point from the line can be represented individually as:
+        The extreme point from the line can be represented individually as:

         :Normal:
-            The extrem point is represented as the rest of the line, there is no different representation for the end point.
+            The extreme point is represented as the rest of the line, there is no different representation for the end point.
         :Simple arrow:
-            The extrem point is represented as a filled arrow.
+            The extreme point is represented as a filled arrow.
         :Triangle arrow:
-            The extrem point is represented as an empty triangle arrow.
+            The extreme point is represented as an empty triangle arrow.
         :Circle:
-            The extrem point is represented as an empty circle.
+            The extreme point is represented as an empty circle.
         :Diamond:
-            The extrem point is represented as an empty diamond.
+            The extreme point is represented as an empty diamond.

 .. _workspace: ../../element/element_editor/interface/workspace.html
 .. _toolbar: ../../element/element_editor/interface/toolbars.html